Naptwen/OpenRL/Readme.md

 1. Fix : Edit the PPO algorithm for paraller multiplication
 2. New : Construct GUI for OpenGL with GLFW and GLEW
 3. New : Reading Screen as Video for using CNN algorithm
-4. Future : Trying to change OpenGLES for application
+4. Feauture : Trying to change OpenGLES for application
 </PRE>
 </BLOCKQUOTE>
 <BLOCKQUOTE>